 It is counter-intuitive to think of the ego as something associated with shyness but that is actually what it is.
 Shyness is an ego-protection mechanism born out of fear and presumption.

 Another term that describes this internal struggle is outcome dependence.
-Outcome dependence as described here is the fear of repercussions as a result of specific social interactions.
-If you want to be fully comfortable and confident in any social interaction, as well as being able to approach and start a conversation with anyone that you choose to, then you must start refraining from assuming, pre-empting or hoping for a specific outcome.
+Outcome dependence in this context is the fear of repercussions as a result of specific social interactions.
+If you want to be fully comfortable and confident in any social interaction, as well as being able to approach and start conversations with anyone you choose, then you must start refraining from assuming, pre-empting or hoping for a specific outcome.
 Try to be in the moment whenever possible.

 Working with your shyness:

 You can be shy and still have adept social skills; you just have to work to your strengths.

 For example, whenever I attend a party or other social venue, I am much more interested in quietly connecting with a chosen few, rather than be seen as a loud and natural socialite.
 I would rather make a deep and lasting impression with one person than be casually remembered by everyone.

 If you are shy, forget about the big picture and how you appear to everyone else and start by becoming more confident talking to less threatening or domineering people.
 It actually makes the other person value the interaction if they assume you are shy but you have started to get to know each other anyway.